 - Sulfates – commonly known as SLS/SLES (sodium lauryl sulfate or ammonium lauryl sulfate), these work great as cleansing agents and also help your shaving cream or gel have the lovely foaming texture we all know and love.
 Unfortunately, sulfates have been linked to skin irritation and may clog pores and cause acne for those who have sensitive skin.

 - Fragrance – the term “fragrance” on an ingredient label could mean a number of things.
 The fragrance industry isn’t mandated to reveal what ingredients are exactly in their fragrances, so you could be exposed to hundreds of unknown chemicals.
-Fragrances can cause allergic reactions, headaches, dizziness, rashes, and skin irritation.
+Fragrances can cause a number of health risks including allergic reactions.
 On top of the health concerns, some fragrances may also be animal-derived using unethical and animal-cruelty methods.

 - Triethanolamine – also known as TEA, is found in personal care products that foam, including shaving creams and gels.
-Along with DEA (diethanolamine) and MEA (monoethanolamine), they can be absorbed into the skin over prolonged use and have been linked to hormone disruptions along with allergic reactions, eye irritation, skin and hair dryness.
+Along with DEA (diethanolamine) and MEA (monoethanolamine), they can be absorbed into the skin over prolonged use and have been linked to allergic reactions, eye irritation, skin and hair dryness.

 - Isopentane – this is a degreaser that breaks down the oils on your skin.
 It will help your hair stand up, so you can shave it easier.
 Unfortunately, it also causes skin dryness, headaches, dizziness, and allergic reactions.